quodlibet/senf/docs/tutorial.rst

 If you work with files a lot your unit tests will probably need temporary files.
-We provide wrappers for `tempfile` functions which always return a `fsnative`.
+Senf provides wrappers for `tempfile` functions which always return a `fsnative`.

 ::